-While many of us remember our dogs riding shotgun, often with his head out the window, safety experts now advise that dogs be secured in the vehicle in a crate or harness.
-In an accident, a loose dog is a danger to herself, to others in the car and to everyone on the road.
+Safety experts advise that dogs be secured in your vehicle in a crate or harness.
+Should an accident occur, a loose dog is a danger to herself, to others in the car, and to everyone on the road.
 It is easy for one accident to turn into many if other drivers have to not only avoid your collision but also a terrified dog.
 Crates are probably the best means of safe restraint, but if you have a big dog and a small car, a crate likely isn’t an option.
-Fortunately, the last few years have seen many companies develop car-harness restraints that are not only comfortable for your dog but also work with your vehicle’s seat belts or child-seat anchors.
+Fortunately, there are many car-harness restraints available that are not only comfortable for your dog but also work with your vehicle’s seat belts or child-seat anchors.

-Once restraint is under control, you’ll need to have food and water dishes and spill-proof containers for both.
+You’ll also need food and water dishes, preferably both in spill-proof containers.
 You’ll also need a leash and a comfortable travel harness or collar, and pick-up bags for cleaning up after your pet.
-A basic pet first-aid kit is recommended as well, and travel will be easier if you have a book of pet-friendly hotels or a tablet or smart phone app with these listings.
-Make sure you bring any medication your pet is on, along with what you need to give the pills, such as a pill gun or pill pockets.
+A basic pet first-aid kit is recommended as well, and travel will be easier if you have a book of pet-friendly hotels or a tablet or smartphone app to make these listings available.
+Make sure you bring any medication your pet is taking and whatever you use to give the pills, such as a pill gun or pill pocket treats.

-And make sure your pet has an ID tag with your cell phone number on it.
-Even better: An ID tag and a microchip — and make sure your pet’s chip is registered and the information is current.
+You should also make sure your pet has an ID tag with your cell phone number on it.
+Even better: use an ID tag AND a microchip and make sure your pet’s chip is registered and the information is current.

 Step 4.
 Don’t Forget to Take Breaks

-And most important: Remember that even on a day that’s merely “warm” the temperature in a car can reach dangerous levels within minutes – well over 100°F – even if the windows are partially opened.
+The most important thing to remember is that even on a day that’s merely “warm” the temperature in a car can reach dangerous levels within minutes – well over 100°F – even if the windows are partially opened.